Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 A **multi-stage loader/backdoor setup**

-Not just one payload — more like a setup for whatever comes next.
+Not just one payload,more like a setup for whatever comes next.

 ---